-Over the years, the Paleolithic Diet (aka the Paleo Diet, Stone Age Diet, the Primal Blueprint, Caveman, aliases go on) has gotten an inaccurate rep for being uber restrictive, cutting every carb out there, and devouring mountains of meat.
+Over the years, the Paleolithic Diet (aka the Paleo Diet, the Stone Age Diet, the Primal Blueprint, the Caveman Diet — the aliases go on) has gotten an inaccurate rep for being uber-restrictive, requiring people to cut out every carb and devour mountains of meat.

 But there’s more to eating Paleo than turning into a hardcore carnivore.
 The diet is all about ditching sugar-loaded, highly processed food for the plant and animal foods of our hunter-gatherer ancestors.

 So, no to grains, dairy, or legumes for dinner.
-But yes to chicken, meat, seafood, fruits, vegetables, and nuts.
-These 21 dinner recipes are essential for enjoying the Paleo diet.
+But yes to poultry, meat, seafood, fruits, vegetables, and nuts.
+These 19 dinner recipes are essential for enjoying the Paleo diet.

-Toppings like pepperoni, mushrooms, and chicken sausage (try getting one with lower fat and lower sodium) simmered in marinara sauce becomes something between a slice and a stew.
+Simmering toppings like pepperoni, mushrooms, and chicken sausage (look for one with lower fat and lower sodium) in marinara sauce creates something between a slice and a stew.

 Make a big pot of this beanless chili on a Sunday.
-Full of protein from ground turkey and sweet flavor of pumpkin puree, it’ll take the thinking out of dinner during a busy workweek.
+Full of protein from ground turkey and sweet flavor from pumpkin purée, it’ll take the thinking out of dinner during a busy workweek.

 True to Paleo guidelines, this dish is dairy-free.
-The velvety texture of the sauce comes from sunflower seed pesto, combined with coconut milk.
+The sauce’s velvety texture comes from a combo of sunflower seed pesto and coconut milk.

-Take stuffed mushrooms from appetizer to entrée by filling sauteed portobello caps with mixture of ground turkey, spinach, and tomatoes.
+Take stuffed mushrooms from appetizer to entrée by filling sautéed portobello caps with a mixture of ground turkey, spinach, and tomatoes.

-No baking or broiling necessary, either: This one-pan dish is ready in less than 30 minutes on the stovetop.
+No baking or broiling necessary, either: This one-pan dish takes less than 30 minutes on the stovetop.

-Admit it, shepherd’s pie, is all about that creamy, fluffy, potato topping.
-Zoom in to see what makes this version Paleo friendly.
-Creamy, fluffy cauliflower to the rescue, again.
+Shepherd’s pie is typically all about that creamy, fluffy potato topping.
+Zoom in to see what makes this version Paleo-friendly: It’s creamy, fluffy cauliflower to the rescue yet again.
 Yay!

 It’s all about the glaze here.
-Pour this sweet, tangy, garlicky sauce over roasted pork chops, and return to the oven for 4 minutes.
+Pour this sweet, tangy, garlicky sauce over roasted pork chops and return them to the oven for 4 minutes.
 This could become your signature dish (just don’t tell anyone how easy it is).

 Everyone loves meatballs.
-These breadcrumb-free, baked-not-fried, pork- and-beef spheres, rest happily in homemade marinara sauce.
+These breadcrumb-free, baked spheres of pork and beef rest happily in homemade marinara sauce.
 And it only takes about 30 minutes to create this pan of goodness.

 Curry leaves, fresh ginger, turmeric, and curry powder season this creamy coconut milk sauce.
 Add your favorite fish and you’ll soon be spooning up a spice-filled dinner.

 Garlic lovers will adore this scampi-like dish.
-Here shrimp are roasted in a garlicky, lemony bath of olive oil and ghee (clarified butter).
-It gives the sauce a super buttery flavor that coats the zoodles most deliciously.
+Shrimp are roasted in a garlicky, lemony bath of olive oil and ghee (clarified butter).
+The sauce has a super-buttery flavor and coats the zoodles most deliciously.

-Paleo may mean ditching the pasta, but who says you need to rule out the decadent sauces that go with it?
-Here, avocado and olive oil sub for dairy in a creamy lemon-basil sauce with six, yes six, cloves of garlic.
+Paleo may mean ditching the pasta, but who says you need to rule out the tasty sauces that go with it?
+Here, avocado and olive oil sub for dairy in a creamy lemon-basil sauce with six — yes, six — cloves of garlic.

-Stirred into spaghetti squash and kale, and you just might forget about pasta.
+Stir in spaghetti squash and kale and you just might forget about pasta.

-This vegan recipe reminds us why we love the ever versatile cauliflower.
-Here, Italian seasonings you’ve got in your pantry create a comforting dish of florets pulsed into rice-sized pieces.
+This vegan recipe reminds us why we love the ever-versatile cauliflower.
+Italian seasonings you’ve probably got in your pantry create a comforting dish of florets pulsed into rice-size pieces.

 Here’s another reason Paleo eaters need cauliflower in their kitchens 24/7.
-This fried rice, bright with red pepper, carrots, green onions, and juicy pineapple, uses coconut aminos for a Paleo-approved alternative to soy.
+This fried rice, bright with red pepper, carrots, scallions, and juicy pineapple, uses coconut aminos as a Paleo-approved alternative to soy sauce.

 Vegans can leave out the traditional eggs.
 You’re not going to find this on any takeout menu.

-Yes, peanuts are a Paleo no-no, but rest assured that the blogger actually used almond butter to fit the diet’s requirements.
-The rich, slightly sweet and spicy sauce subs coconut aminos for soy.
+Peanuts are a Paleo no-no, so rest assured that this blogger actually uses almond butter to fit the diet’s requirements.
+The rich, slightly sweet and spicy sauce uses coconut aminos in place of soy.

 We love how the sauce clings to the spiralized yellow zucchini noodles.
 Yum.

 Cauliflower isn’t the only veggie that can sub for rice.
 Butternut squash, a vitamin A powerhouse, is a filling alternative.
-Swap in vegetable stock for the bone broth this blogger uses in this rich and satisfying risotto.
+Substitute vegetable stock for the bone broth the blogger uses in this rich and satisfying risotto.

 Thanksgiving?
 Birthday?
 Random Saturday evening?
-These sweet scalloped spuds will make any of them extra special.
-It’s incredibly creamy from the coconut-almond milk combo beneath a mouth-wateringly golden-brown top.
+These sweet scalloped spuds will make any of them extra-special.
+This dish is incredibly creamy, thanks to the coconut-almond milk combo beneath a mouthwateringly golden-brown top.

-This is the stuff that everyone, Paleo eaters, carnivores, vegans, or flexitarian, can agree on.
+This is the stuff that everyone — Paleo eaters, carnivores, vegans, or flexitarians — can agree on.

-These 21 essential Paleo dinner recipes will see you through the diet without any sense of restriction.
-Revel in all you can eat using these easy recipes for chicken, meat, seafood, eggs, vegetables, fruits, and nuts.
+These 19 essential Paleo dinner recipes will help you eat deliciously while going primal.
+Revel in all you can eat using these easy recipes with poultry, meat, seafood, eggs, vegetables, fruits, and nuts.
 We’ve got Paleo-vegan covered too!